vnpugh/Tic-Tac-Toe/README.md

 </ul>
 <h1>Credit👏</h1>
 <ul>
 <li>Our instructor, Suresh Sigera, provided helpful tips on how to approach this project.
-One of his top recommendations for tackling this project is to take advantage of the projects tool on Github! </li>
+One of his top recommendations for tackling this project was take advantage of the projects tool on Github! </li>
 <li>MDN: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from">Array.from() Method</a></li>
 <li>MDN: <a href="https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent">textContent Property</a></li>
 <li>MDN: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach">forEach() Method</a></li>